cgotelli/Iber4Rivgraph/README.md

 ## Preparing the data from Iber

-We use RivGraph to analyze data coming from simulations done with Iber.
-Before running Rivgraph is necessary to export the specific discharge data from Iber as ASC file.
+Before running Rivgraph is necessary to export the **specific discharge** data from Iber as ASC file.
 To do it just follow the steps listed below:

 1. In the postprocess mode, press the button **Export results to Raster or XYZ**.